Skip to main content

 Can you access your data?
 Data trapped in siloed systems without APIs is usable, but extraction adds significant cost.
 Know where your data lives and what it takes to get it out.

 How clean is your data?
 Duplicates, missing fields, inconsistent entries.
 Every data quality issue translates directly to lower AI accuracy.
-43% of failed AI projects cite data quality as the primary obstacle.
+43% of organizations name data quality and readiness as a top obstacle to AI success.

 One manufacturing client came to us wanting AI-powered demand forecasting.
 Their sales data was spread across three systems with different product codes.